-On July 1, 2015, DuPont completed the Separation of Chemours and Chemours began its journey as an independent, publicly-traded company.
+On July 1, 2015, DuPont completed the separation and Chemours began its journey as an independent, publicly-traded company.
 This Compensation Discussion and Analysis ("CD&A") describes the executive compensation philosophy and pay programs provided to the Named Executive Officers ("NEOs") in 2015.
-In order to provide a full-year view of NEO compensation, this CD&A and the related compensation tables include information regarding compensation paid to the NEOs and compensation decisions made by DuPont prior to the Separation of Chemours.
-Following the Separation, the Chemours Compensation Committee and the Board of Directors have been responsible for the executive compensation strategy for Chemours.
+In order to provide a full-year view of NEO compensation, this CD&A and the related compensation tables include information regarding compensation paid to the NEOs and compensation decisions made by DuPont prior to the separation.
+Following the separation, the Chemours Compensation Committee and the Board have been responsible for the executive compensation strategy for Chemours.